-The specialist solicitors here at Lanyon Bowdler perform hundreds of conveyances each year across the whole spectrum of properties and in different parts of the country.
+The specialist solicitors here at Lanyon Bowdler perform hundreds of transactions each year across the whole spectrum of properties and in different parts of the country.
 We have an excellent, in-depth knowledge of the property market, so you can be assured you are in safe hands.

 Lanyon Bowdler is a forward-thinking law firm and was one of the first to introduce fixed fee pricing options, along with service level guarantees.

 Once all the searches have been completed and any outstanding issues have been resolved, contracts can be exchanged.
-However, if the buyer is using a mortgage, the solicitors will need to see a copy of the mortgage offer in writing first.
+If the buyer is using a mortgage the solicitors will need to see a copy of the mortgage offer in writing first.
 On exchange of contracts, the buyer will transfer a deposit to the seller’s solicitor which is usually 10% of the purchase price.

 Signed contracts are exchanged between both parties and everyone is now legally committed to the sale.